 When choosing your Chromebook, keep in mind that the size of the screen is not the only thing you should be looking for.
 If you require to only read and write on your laptop, a low-resolution Chromebook shall fulfill your needs.
 However, a high-resolution laptop will be required by you if you intend on using it for video streaming, etc.

-Chromebooks are also available in touchscreen.
+Chromebooks are also available in the touchscreen.
 While some can be bent into a tablet, such as the Acer Chromebook 11, others can also be detached to be used as a tablet, such as the HP Chromebook x2.

 Chromebook reviews show that they have become increasingly popular and few years after the launch of Chromebooks, it had more than 25 million users and they are continuing to grow.
 The bottom line is that Chromebooks offer a decent performance at a fair price and with greater support for Android apps they are becoming increasing popular.
 All in all, you need to take a closer look at your needs and then find the best Chromebook for yourself that shall offer the perfect balance of specs and pricing.